HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Loaded_Panel.png)

-After you drag and drop an element on the canvas, a placeholder appears representing the element.
-Note that you cannot edit placeholders in Presentation Designer because the actual display value comes from the content item.
-See the following content element structure:
+In Presentation Designer, the ```<p></p>``` tag wrapper for the element tag is added with the type attribute to determine the element type.
+Element tags (for example, ```[Element context="current" type="content" key="Element name"]```) use the element name as `key` and authors can set any element name in a content template.
+This could produce inconsistencies if Presentation Designer needs to rely on the element tag to determine the element type.
+See the following sample after saving a presentation template in Presentation Designer with a text content element:

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Structure.png)

 In Presentation Designer, the ```<p></p>``` tag wrapper for the element tag is added with the type attribute to determine the element type.
 Element tags (for example, ```[Element context="current" type="content" key="Element name"]```) use the element name as `key` and authors can set any element name in a content template.
-This could produce inconsistencies if Presentation Designer would rely on the element tag to determine the element type.
+This could produce inconsistencies if Presentation Designer needs to rely on the element tag to determine the element type.
 See the following sample after saving a presentation template in Presentation Designer with a text content element:

 ![](../../../../assets/HCL_Presentation_Designer_Content_Elements_Markup.png)